hunterjackson/docs/source/kudu.rst

 The sink supports:

-1. Field selection - Kafka topic payload field selection is supported, allowing you to have choose selection of fields or all fields written to Kudu.
+1. Field selection - Kafka topic payload field selection is supported, allowing you to select fields written to Kudu.
 2. Topic to table routing.
 3. Auto table create with DISTRIBUTE BY partition strategy.
 4. Auto evolution of tables.